Key Breed Facts

 Like most of the newer cross breeds that have appeared on the scene over recent years, Pomskies come in a variety of shapes, sizes and colours with some dogs looking more like a Husky whereas others inherit more of the Pomeranian's looks.
 As such, how a Pomsky turns out is a bit hit and miss at the present time.
 Puppies from the same litter can be so different in looks and temperament, but the one constant seems to be the fact they always inherit a good variety of Spitz-type traits which includes having pointy ears, a nice curly tail as well as a long muzzle and thick, luxurious coat.

 When it comes to their coat, the Pomsky can be a variety of colours which includes those seen in the Siberian Husky and the Pomeranian.
-The colours and combinations often seen in the Pomsky includes the following:
+With this said, the most commonly seen colours and colour combinations often seen in the Pomsky are as follows:

 However, their colour combinations are countless, but they are always striking, especially as many Pomskies inherit the lighter coloured eyes of the Husky which contrasts so well with the colour of their coats, more especially when they are darker.
 Another consideration is what generation a Pomsky happens to be and whether they are first, second generation dogs.